 Colleagues at TUM and DLR are also providing GPS and QZSS CNAV (civilian navigation) data on an operational basis within MGEX.
 These messages are collected from a sub-network of MGEX stations and are provided in a merged daily file in a format similar to RINEX.
-These files are named brdxDDD0.YYx.Z and stored in a daily subdirectory within the MGEX archive at CDDIS (/gnss/data/campaign/mgex/daily/rinex3/YYYY/cnav).
+These files are named brdxDDD0.YYx.Z subdirectory and stored in а daily within the MGEX archive at CDDIS (/gnss/data/campaign/mgex/daily/rinex3/YYY/cnav).